March 23, 2026

 3. Amend Bill C-70 to include explicit protections for persons who report foreign interference activities, including reverse burden of proof for reprisal claims.

-4. Order an independent investigation into the foreign interference I reported — conducted by an authority with no connection to the CFNIS or the military chain of command.
+4. Order an independent investigation into reported foreign interference inside the Canadian Armed Forces — conducted by an authority with no connection to the CFNIS or the military chain of command.

 5. Impose a moratorium on Track 2 MAID until adequate disability support, housing, and mental health services are available to all Canadians — so that no one dies because the alternative was loneliness, poverty, or feeling like a burden.